How to Crochet: Aran Bobble StitchBy Erin Burger – 22 Comments

 Row 1: dc in the 4th ch from hook and in each ch across

-Row 2: ch 2, turn, bpdc in 2nd and 3rd st from hook, (fpdc in next 2 st, bdpc in next st, fpdc in next 2 st, bpdc in next 2 st) across, ending with 2 bpdc in last two st, dc in beginning ch
+Row 2: ch 2, turn, bpdc in 2nd and 3rd st, (fpdc in next 2 st, bdpc in next st, fpdc in next 2 st, bpdc in next 2 st) across, ending with 2 bpdc in last two st, dc in beginning ch

-Row 3: ch 2, turn, fpdc in 2nd and 3rd st from hook, (bpdc in next 2 st, bobble in fpdc, bpdc in next 2 st, fpdc in next 2 st) across, ending with 2 fpdc in last two st, dc in beginning ch
+Row 3: ch 2, turn, fpdc in 2nd and 3rd st, (bpdc in next 2 st, bobble in fpdc, bpdc in next 2 st, fpdc in next 2 st) across, ending with 2 fpdc in last two st, dc in beginning ch

 Repeat Rows 2 and 3 until desired length is reached.